-We currently anticipate that cash generated from our operations and available from our investment portfolio and initial public offering net proceeds will be sufficient to fund our operations.
-However, as described above, the COVID-19 pandemic has, and we expect will continue to, adversely affected premiums and losses.
-In addition, COVID-19 has resulted in volatility in the credit and financial markets, which has adversely affected our investment portfolio and could increase the cost of capital and/or our ability to access additional capital if the need arises.
+We currently anticipate that cash generated from our operations and available from our investment portfolio, along with the remaining initial public offering net proceeds, will be sufficient to fund our operations.
+The COVID-19 pandemic has resulted in volatility in the credit and financial markets, which has adversely affected our investment portfolio and could increase the cost of capital and/or our ability to access additional capital if the need arises.